 Before I traveled here, I have so many negative opinions like how mainstream media portrayed about the country.
 An accusation such as territorial dispute is one of them, in which, 99% of 1.4 billion Chinese has nothing to do with it.

 I will never forget those nomads from Tibet as they shared a magnificent history and culture that gave me a deeper understanding of people and that we are all the same despite we live in different lands.

 We talked about opinions in general but traveling will surprisingly change it.
 It’ll make you appreciate all races, be it a nomad or people living in the city.

 I feel happy meeting other nationality that has the same principles with me.
 Hearing their experiences especially the challenges in exercising their faith motivates me.

 Although they were from different parts of the world and spoke languages I partially understand, I sensed their love for me and their eagerness to help.
 I felt closer to my spiritual family than ever before.

 I became a nature lover

-Travel widen my perspective and globalized my social life
+Travel globalized my social life

 Having friends from different countries will teach you more about other cultures and customs.
 I had many fascinating conversations with them during travel or in social media, covering topics such as how much is the living cost in Singapore, why Indians have markings on their forehead and geopolitics in Asia.